anwur88/JFXControls/README.md

 .. $ gradle test
 </pre>

+By the way, this project uses TestFX 3.0.0 to run automated UI tests on well suited controls ;)

 ###Build a native client
 Just run the following commands havin' a gradle distribution on your env path.